-Academic year The period from 1 September up to and including 31 August of the following a Bachelor's programme regarding the continuation of their studies either with the programme or elsewhere.
-This advice may entail a binding rejection
+Academic year The period from 1 September up to and including 31 August of the following year.

-Advice regarding the Advice given to students at the end of the first year of the foundation phase of continuation of studies professional situation that is as authentic and realistic as possible.
+Advice regarding the continuation of studies

+Advice given to students at the end of the first year of the foundation phase of a Bachelor's programme regarding the continuation of their studies either with the programme or elsewhere.
+This advice may entail a binding rejection professional situation that is as authentic and realistic as possible.